 If you inform us that new electors are living at the property, we will send each person an Invitation to Register letter, asking them to register to vote, although this can also be done via the Government website>

-If we have still not received a response by October, a canvasser from the Council will visit your property in person to gain the required information.
+If we do not receive a response to the initial form we sent in July and the reminder in September, a canvasser from the Council will visit your property in person to gain the required information.
 Canvassers will always carry identification - please ask to see their identification details before speaking to them.
+To avoid a canvasser visiting please respond to the reminder form by 14 October.

 Frequently Asked Questions